inmation/WebStudio-docs/webstudio/widgets/table/README.md

 | `hidden` | Property controlling column visibility (optional)
 | `sort` | Property to define default sorting on the column.
 Accepted values: `asc` (ascending), `desc` (descending), `none` (no sorting).
 Default table sorting on multiple columns is possibly by defining `sort` in multiple schema items.
 The column order defines the sorting order.
 Note that sorting doesn't change the original row indexes (optional, default is none)
 | `value` | Can be used to define the value for a fixed column.
 A fixed column can be created without pointing to a key in the table data.
 The `value` property is ignored when the schema items contains a `name` property.
+| `isExpander` | This option can be used for [hierarchical data](#Hierarchical-Data) structures, it enables collapsing and expanding table rows.
+Set `isExpander: true` on a key of subrows item, which is of type array.
+Key has to be defined in `data` structure.
+Global or column filtering of the table is not supported when this options is used.

 ```json
 {